josephcheel/42-dslr/README.md

 . ./install.sh
 ```
 ### Multinomial Logistic Regression Train Program
-Computes a Linear Regression using Gradient Descend Algorithm with the dataset specified.
+Computes a Multinomonal Regression using Gradient Descend Algorithm with the dataset specified.
 * use ```--dataset``` or ```-d``` to specify a dataset
 * use ```--target``` or ```-t``` to open a graph window with the result
 * use ```--output``` or ```-o``` to save the model result with a specific filename (default: model.json)